 Forgiving someone for a BIG bump or a spill is tough.
 What does it look like, what does it feel like?

 It seems to be more than acceptance, it requires some degree of commitment.
 To get to forgiveness, I need to feel into how the other felt, to walk some distance in their shoes.
 To forgive, I need to humanize rather than demonize the bumper.
 Understanding the bumper as a human being, not all good, not all bad, putting one foot in front of another, sometimes making mis-steps.
-I need to find some compassion for bumper, but also for myself.
+I need to find some compassion for the bumper, but also for myself.

 Forgiveness is essentially a form of love - which can of course be tough if the bump was seen as a betrayal of love.